RamenVentures/Operating-Manual/README.md

 2. Key Metrics
 	- Your one metric that matters

-#### Our Follow-On Investment Next Steps
+#### Next Steps
 **If yes**, we send you more money.
 **If no**, we continue helping as we always have.

 ## How We Help Our Portfolio Companies
-> "The only thing that matters is getting to Product/Market fit.” \- Marc Andreessen

-Based on our experience and strengths, here are the three ways we can help you:
+Here are the three ways we can uniquely help you:

+### 1. Become World-Class Founders
+We've founded several startups and advised almost 100 founders.
+We help you:

+- With founder therapy - dealing with the fear, uncertainty, and doubt that comes from being a founder.
+- Find new learning challenges and set self-improvement goals.

-### 1. Help you find Product/Market Fit
+### 2. Build Products Users Love and Find Product/Market Fit

-- Help you create an important Mission and Vision that attracts world-class employees and customers.
+We've taken dozens of successful products from problem to Product/Market Fit.
+We help you:

+- Find, talk to, and learn from users
+- Discover important problems
+- Create and validate ambitious solutions
+- Identify and conquer "business-killing" risks
-- Help you find a Business Model (a combination of a problem, target market(s), unique value proposition, solution, channels, revenue streams, cost structure, key metrics, and unfair advantage) that results in Product/Market Fit.
+- Create and validate a business model (solution, channels, revenue streams, costs, key metrics, and unfair advantage) that works.
-- Help you measure Product/Market Fit and know when you’ve truly found it.
-- Share mental models for deciding what's most important to do next and why.

-### 2. Help you build and scale both your Product and your Team.
+### 3. Build a World-Class Team
+We've hired and coached hundreds of developers, product managers, and UX researchers.
+We help you:

+- Identify the right roles
-- Help you identify the right roles and candidates for your team.
+- Find the right candidates
-- Help you effectively structure your team to build a high-quality product.
+- Structure your team to create a high-quality product.
-- Act as a sounding board for technical and UX questions.

-### 3. Help you develop into world-class founders

-- Coach you on becoming a more effective founder.
-- Guide you towards new learning challenges and provide self-improvement goals.
-- Help you grow and manage others.
+- Create a high-performance culture

 We deliver this help:
 - **Daily**, by being available to talk about anything, personal or professional.